 Employee Proposed Personal Representative

-Name (print): 1 7
+Name (print): 1 3

 Address (City,

 State, Zip):

 Phone:

 Thone.

 I, [Name of Participant or Beneficiary]

 hereby designate [Personal Representative]:

 to act on my h oehalf.

-- ed:
+- d:

 nild(ren) named:

-named above) in refunctions on my beh I understand that this I also understand that I had a larger than the stand that I had a larger than the stand that I had a larger than the stand that I had a larger than the standard is designation of a Pe hat, once approved, have the right to revect to the Privacy Off rsonal Representative is subject to approval by the District. this designation will remain in effect unless I revoke it.
+named above) in refunctions on my beh I understand that this I also understand that I had a larger than the stand that I had a larger than the stand that I had a larger than the stand that I had a larger than the standard is designation of a Perhat, once approved, in ave the right to revect to the Privacy Office. o act for me and for my covered spouse and dependents (if ag protected health information to conduct the following a resonal Representative is subject to approval by the District.
+This designation will remain in effect unless I revoke it.
 I toke this designation at any time by submitting a signed ficer, on a form for Revocation of a Personal Representative

+Employee's Signature

-Employee's Signature e Date
+Employee 8 Digitatur e Date

-Employee's Signature Signature of Personal Date
+Signature of Personal Date Date

 Signature of Personal Date

 Signature of Personal Representative Representative reques Date

 Signature of Personal The above Personal approved.
 Representative Representative reques not approve Date st is: